KarimEmaraa/TM4C123GH6PM/README.md

 ## Specifications
 * Uses TivaWare Library v2.1.4
 * Selectable timer module
-* Accurate time delays 1% error.
+* Almost 100% accurate using stop watch.
 ## Notes
 1. Functions descriptions are in the .h file.
 2. Select the required timer module and CPU frequency in CPU_FREQ and TIMER_BASE macros.